FutureV0lt/DJI-Tello-Control-Centre/README.md

 A simple DJI Ryze Tello control centre with basic functionality.
 More will be coming soon!!
 This also enables the drone's camera and allows you to see it!

+Note that I cannot test this out since I do not own the drone, but there are very high chances this will work.
+If it doesn't, do let me know and I will be more than happy to look into it and fix it.

 # Usage:
 - 1 to take off
 - 0 to land